ks465/yii2-utils/documents/behaviors-parent-child-trait.md

 Documentation Edition: 1.0-980202
 Class Version:  0.1.0-980121

-The concept of Parent Child Pattern is defined in [this document](concept-parent-child.md).
+The concept of Parent Child Pattern is defined in [P/C Pattern Concept](concept-parent-child.md).
-Here only

 This trait should be used by both models to complete the relation.